Same-sex marriage in France: Overseas departments and territories

 A lesbian couple, Rosemonde Zébo and Myriam Jourdan, became the first same-sex couple to marry in Martinique in June 2013.
 The couple were married in Le Carbet in a ceremony alongside family, friends and well-wishers.
 The first same-sex wedding in Guadeloupe occurred in July 2013 in Saint-Anne between Eric Dandler and Serge Willame.
-The first same-sex marriage in French Guiana took place in August 2013 in the city of Saint-Laurent-du-Maroni, and by April 2018 12 same-sex couples had married in the capital city of Cayenne.
+The first couple to marry in Saint Barthélemy did so in August 2013 in Gustavia.
+In French Guiana, the first such marriage took place in August 2013 in the city of Saint-Laurent-du-Maroni.
+By April 2018, 12 same-sex couples had married in the capital city of Cayenne.
+In Saint Martin, the first same-sex marriage was performed in October 2013 and officiated by politician Guillaume Arnell.
+The couple had rocks thrown at them and received homophobic insults as they left city hall.
+The first same-sex marriage in Saint Pierre and Miquelon occurred in March 2014.

 In Réunion, the first same-sex marriage was performed for a lesbian couple, Laurence Serveaux and Corinne Denis, in Saint-Paul in June 2013.
 By July 2015, 93 same-sex couples had married on the island.
 In Mayotte, the first same-sex wedding was performed in September 2013 for a French-Cuban couple in Mamoudzou.
 The marriage was performed by Mayor Abdourahamane Soilihi, a vocal opponent of same-sex marriage.
-This marked the first time in modern history that a legally recognized same-sex marriage occurred in a jurisdiction where a majority of the population follows the religion of Islam.
+This marked the first time in modern history that a legally recognized same-sex marriage had occurred in a jurisdiction where a majority of the population follows the religion of Islam.
 The first marriage between a male Maorais couple was performed in March 2015.
 In 2022, a couple from the town of Kani-Kéli were denied the right to marry on multiple occasions.
 The couple were initially scheduled to get married on 12 February after months of planning, but the mayor later postponed the ceremony to 14 February, before postponing it again onto several successive dates.
-The couple alleges that the mayor is "scared" of performing the marriage in the face of public opposition, and have filed charges against him in court.
+They accused the mayor of being "scared" of performing the marriage.
+Media reported that the couple had successfully married by May 2023.
+Between 2013 and May 2023, 560 same-sex marriages were performed in Mamoudzou.